divyanshu-rawat/json-utility/README.md

 ### json-utility
 A utility to read, update, write, delete keys in a .json file.

+Steps to make it work:
+* Import a `csv` dataset.
+* Specify what keys to add.
+* Specify what keys to delete.
+* Then app will write the modified json to `jsonOutput` and modified csv to `csvOutput` folder.

 Perform operation on sample dataset to get more insights `data.json`

 Built by leveraging power of `promisify`, `fs`, `load-json-file` modules.